fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 # Scope

-Online signing, such as {{RFC9824}}, is out of scope since the operational challenges are different than described in the introduction.
+The procedures described in this document pertain to DNSSEC architectures with pre-signed records.
+Online signing, such as described in {{RFC9824}}, is out of scope since it requires that each server carrying the zone holds a copy of the signing key(s).
+Thus, the operational challenges are different than described in the introduction.

 The root zone is out of scope since the distribution of a new trust anchor takes considerably longer than the RRSIG lifetime.